General FAQ

 - Provide direct child care, including as program supervisors (as defined in the Early Learning and Child Care Regulation), as well as individuals hired by licensed family day home agencies as agency coordinators or home visitors/consultants

-- Are Canadian citizens or official Permanent Residents of Canada
+- Are Canadian citizens, Permanent Residents of Canada or temporary residents with valid work/study permits.*

 - Have worked at least 29 hours in at least one month from the date of the expenditure or the date the application was received

-- Have submitted a Professional Development Funding Request Form from https://www.alberta.ca/alberta-child-caregrant-funding-program.aspx and made a payment for the course, workshop, or conference within the same fiscal year (April to March)
+- Have submitted a Professional Development Funding Request Form https://www.alberta.ca/alberta-child-caregrant-funding-program.aspx and made a payment for an eligible course, workshop or conference within the same fiscal year (April to March).

 Who is not eligible for PD funding?